Bûche de Noel (Yule Log)

 for the genoise (cake)

 - Preheat oven to 375 degrees F. Grease a 15x10x1-inch lipped cookie sheet or baking pan.
-Line pan with waxed paper.
-Generously grease waxed paper.
+Line the pan with parchment paper.
+Generously grease parchment paper.
 Set aside.

 - Stir flour, cornstarch, and cocoa powder in a medium bowl.
 Stir baking soda, salt, and optional instant coffee into flour mixture.
 In a large bowl beat eggs, egg yolks, and vanilla with an electric mixer on high speed for 4 to 5 minutes or until thick and lemon-color.
 Gradually beat in granulated sugar, beating on high speed about 2 minutes more or until sugar is almost dissolved.
 Sprinkle flour mixture, one-third at a time, over egg mixture; using a large rubber spatula, gently fold in flour mixture just until combined.
 Evenly spread the batter in the prepared baking pan.
 Bake about 12 minutes or until cake springs back when lightly touched.